Carnival Corp. [CCL] stock Upgrade by Wells Fargo analyst, price target now $22

 Wells Fargo have made an estimate for Carnival Corp. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on January 05, 2024.

 Carnival Corp.
-[CCL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.66.
-With this latest performance, CCL shares dropped by -14.94% in over the last four-week period, additionally sinking by -13.12% over the last 6 months – not to mention a rise of 45.50% in the past year of trading.
+[CCL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.85.
+With this latest performance, CCL shares gained by 0.55% in over the last four-week period, additionally sinking by -6.38% over the last 6 months – not to mention a rise of 44.97% in the past year of trading.

 Carnival Corp.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 0.39 and a Current Ratio set at 0.43.